TEALSK12/apcsa-public/README.md

 AP Computer Science A Curriculum
 ====================================================================================================

+(If you are reading this from the online AP CS A GitBook, this README covers the internal development of the curriculum, hosted on GitHub.
+The repo URL is https://github.com/TEALSK12/apcsa-curriculum, which you may or may not have access to (it's currently a private repository).)

-This project contains the curriculum source for the TEALS AP Computer Science A curriculum, as it existed at 2017 March 12.
-At this point, it contains all of the content of the original zip archive file from the Sharepoint site (off the TEALS dashboard), minus duplicate PDF versions of files.
+This project contains the source for the TEALS AP Computer Science A Curriculum.

-These documents will be converted from Word to Markdown, and from there incorporated into a GitHub book using [GitBook].

 Content can be browsed in the following ways:

 - [On GitBook] — The official source for the book
 - [On GitHub] — From the repository contents on GitHub